The ins and outs of collocations

 Verb + Noun

-In the following paragraph, I am going to use several verb + noun collocations (written in bold).
+In the following paragraph, you can find several verb + noun collocations (written in bold).

-If you want to captivate your audience when you give a presentation, tell them a story to capture their imagination.
-Pay attention to the details.
-Increase and slow down your pace.
-Try to create a lasting impression.
+If you want to captivate your audience when giving a presentation, tell a story that captures their imagination.
+Pay attention to details, vary your pace and slow down at key moments.
+Aim to create a lasting impression.

 Notice how the collocation in Spanish would be “prestar atención” – Lend instead of pay.